rocketbot-cl/AdvancedExcel/README.md

 Save a Excel file

 78. Save Excel
-Save an Excel file (as '.xlsx', 'xlsm', '.xls' or '.csv') in the indicated path
+Save an Excel file (as '.xlsx', 'xlsm', '.xls', '.csv' or '.prn') in the indicated path

 79. Close XLSX
-Close the workbook opened by Rocketbot
+Close the workbook opened by Rocketbot.
+The behavior of only closing one excel, works if it is opened with the command Open without alerts, otherwise it will close all.